Baltemor369/LibraSync/README.md

 - settings menu

+- save your data in a file

 ## Todo

-[] add Tome category in the tab
+[x] add Tome category in the tab

-[] add Tome iput in the add book form
+[x] add Tome input in the add book form

-[] add multiple books with Tome

 [] upgrade DB management (SQLite or other)